Effective supervision in a variety of settings

 - Do you access supervision for yourself, reflect on your own supervision style and consider the impact this has on your supervisees?

 What is clear is that a thread running throughout is the capacity to work with emotions.
-This link between effective leadership and emotional intelligence is further explored in a guide for front-line managers developed for the State Government of Victoria, Australia.
-This document includes discussion of the interactive nature of leadership and the process of supervision through six emotionally intelligent leadership styles.
-It identifies good leaders as ‘emotionally resonant’ (able to read emotions and discuss uncomfortable feelings).
-Resources have previously been developed by SCIE - see Leading practice - a development programme for first-line managers.
+The link between effective leadership and emotional intelligence is explored in the work of Cherniss, and Goleman It identifies good leaders as ‘emotionally resonant’ (able to read emotions and discuss uncomfortable feelings).
+Additional Resources have been developed by SCIE, such as Leading practice - a development programme for first-line managers.

 All SCIE resources are free to download, however to access the following downloads you will need a free MySCIE account:

 - Effective supervision in a variety of settings

 - Service user and carer involvement in the supervision of health and social care workers: seminar report

 - Practice enquiry into supervision in a variety of adult care settings where there are health and social care practitioners working together